mickfuzz/phd4/_archive/2024-6-1-Introduction_precut.md

 <!-- The reality that the police and wider authorities had just been letting direct actions happen and even instigating some of them was stark. -->

+I set up and ran three media centres from the period 2005 to 2009.
+The first at an Manchester city centre social centre and cafe, another for Community Arts Northwest and a third for People's Voice Media in Salford.
+I documented and promoted low-cost media and web production processes in as a member of with FLOSS Manuals and Transmission international networks.
+As part of this process I co-wrote A Open Web which celebrated the opportunities of the decentralised, even playing field provided by open source web technology and processes.

 In 2011, it was revealed that several activist groups I had been involved with were infiltrated by an undercover police officer (Mark Kennedy / Stone)[^1].
+While I had suspected undercover police interest in our work previously, the extent and proximity of this infiltration still had a significant impact on me.
 My role in outreach for this movement became very uncomfortable as it became clear to extent to which participation in this movement came with hidden risks.
+The ongoing news of further police infiltration of activist networks, and the use of undercover police staff developing personal relationships with activist to further spy on and disrupt to community [^2], took a heavy toll on my mental health and my world outlook.

 Our attempts to create systemic change were being countered with response from the state who were far better resourced than we were.
 The momentum of this movement had been in part by driven by new uses of technology and grass-roots organising processes.
+However, the growth of the open web as a means for more egalitarian and non-corporate means of publishing was also attacked.
+A process exemplified by the embrace, extend & extinguish [^3] tactic.
+Concurrently, the open posting Indymedia network suffered from extensive posting of misinformation and ad-hominem attacks from suspicious sources, an early example of state-sponsored troll farms targetting community activism on social media [jensen_russian_2018].

 <!-- Jensen, Michael (September 24, 2018).
 "Russian Trolls and Fake News: Information or Identity Logics?".
 Journal of International Affairs.
 71 (1.5): 115–124. -->